 There are children and staff in school who have a severe food allergy to peanuts/nuts.
 It is important to avoid this food as best we can to prevent serious allergic reactions.
 Please do not send any peanut or nut containing products to school with your child in their lunchboxes or at any other times.

 It is essential that the school are notified of any allergy which your child may have or develop during their time at Hillside.

 1. First, check if you qualify—it is not just if you are unemployed, so please check the free school meal application form via the link at the bottom of this page for details.

-No-one will know you have registered and it will not affect any other benefits you are claiming.
 Please register immediately to make sure your child and others don’t miss out.